-Do you want your kids to become adults that get along easily with other individuals in the society?
+Do you want your kids to become adults that get along easily with other individuals in society?
 Then start improving their social skills.
 Just like many other adults, children are more naturally socially adept than others.
-Socially adept kids are the ones that become the kind of people others gravitate to and who can easily form meaningful relationships with other members of the society, work together and build lifelong connection.
-It is the core of the 4 Cs of 21st century education; Critical thinking, Creativity, Collaboration and Communication.
+Socially adept kids are the ones that become the kind of people others gravitate to and who can easily form meaningful relationships with other members of society, work together and build a lifelong connection.
+It is the core of the 4 Cs of 21st-century education; Critical thinking, Creativity, Collaboration and Communication.

 - Encourage verbal and nonverbal communication

 Make them communicate and express their feelings in thoughts and action.
 Let them know that they are free to talk, ask questions and let their needs and desires be known.
 These help them overcome shyness and inferiority.
 Teach them to start a conversation even with new kids in a social gathering, for instance ‘’Hello, my name is Jay, what’s your name’’, ‘’Is this your first time here” etc. These make other people feel comfortable around them and build a relationship.

 Teaching kids’ good manners is an incredibly important social skill and like so many other things, getting your kids into the habit of using manners at an early age makes it become something they do automatically whether home or away.
 Teach them to use words like please, thank you, excuse me, and most importantly apologise when they are wrong.

 - Teach them emotions/empathy

 Teach kids to understand and respect others emotion through body languages and facial expressions.
 This helps them differentiate emotions and express themselves better, and not get confused when mingling with other kids or people.
 Also, play games on empathy to help them know how to feel sorry and understand other people’s feeling.